Service · M365 InstantOn

 Your Microsoft 365 license is the simple part.
 Operating the tenant isn’t.

-Most of the nonprofits we talk to are paying for Microsoft 365 Business Standard or Microsoft 365 Business Premium, and most of those tenants are 30 to 50 percent activated.
+Most of the organizations we talk to are paying for Microsoft 365 Business Premium, and most of those tenants are 30 to 50 percent activated.
 MFA is enforced on some accounts but not all.
 Conditional Access exists, but coverage is unclear.
 Devices aren’t all in Microsoft Intune.
 SharePoint and OneDrive sharing controls sit at their defaults.
+Microsoft Defender and Microsoft Purview are licensed but not fully switched on.
 There is no documented baseline, no source of truth, no audit trail.

 That isn’t a competence problem.
 It’s a productization problem.
 The Microsoft 365 surface is wide, the configuration space is enormous, and the work of activating, hardening, and continuously managing it has historically only existed as expensive custom consulting or as a black-box managed service.